Novikov type inequalities for orbifolds: The Novikov numbers

-\begin{remark} The reader probably already noticed that the definitions of the Novikov numbers in the context of orbifolds provided above became both natural and straightforward after having described the algebraic topology notions from Sections \ref{S:2} and \ref{S:3}.
+\begin{remark} The reader probably already noticed that the definitions of the Novikov numbers provided above for this new setting became both natural and straightforward after having described the algebraic/differential topology notions from Sections \ref{S:2} and \ref{S:3}.
 It is left as an exercise to the reader to verify that similar results as those in Sections 1.5 and 1.6 from \cite{F} may be adapted in our context without so many changes along the proofs.
 In particular, we have that if $\xi_1,\xi_2\in H_{\textnormal{bas}}^1(G,\mathbb{R})$ are two basic cohomology classes such that $\textnormal{ker}(\xi_1)=\textnormal{ker}(\xi_2)$ then $b_j(\xi_1)=b_j(\xi_2)$ for all $j$.
 Also, $q_j(\xi_1)=q_j(\lambda\xi_2)$ for all $\lambda\in \mathbb{R}$ with $\lambda>0$. \end{remark}